taciano-perez/iimperialism/docs/manual/iimperialism-manual.md

 1. Your transport orders move raw materials from the provinces into your warehouse.
 2. Your production orders consume inputs and produce goods.
-3. Market prices are refreshed in foreign nations.
+3. Market prices are refreshed in foreign nations and are influenced by your current relations with them.
 4. Upkeep is deducted from your treasury.
 5. Relations with non-allied nations slowly decline.
 6. The turn number advances.